nextcloud/system/README.md

-# system
+# System

-A simple system administration app for Nextcloud
+Makes is possible to do some simple system administration tasks with Nextcloud